cfrenkel/Amazing-Camera-Modeling/README.md

 # Camera Modeling

-## Simulates camera operation in 3D modeling,
+## Simulates camera operation in 3D modeling

 With using a pixels panel, I calculating the meeting point of the ray with the objects.
 By given the prior knowledge of the objects placement, lighting, and the object material,